Make explainer videos that grow your client base

 4. Proper pacing

-Yes, you have to tell your message and get it across in a short amount of time.
-However, you shouldn’t force the animators and the voice actor to move at the speed of light.
-Place break marks in the script, ensuring they can pace themselves properly.
+Whilst you need to get your message across in a short amount of time, you shouldn’t force the animators and the voice actor to move at the speed of light.
+Place break marks in the script to ensure they can pace themselves properly.

 5. Concise information